 There are 29 monarchies ruling 40 countries in the world today, although many of the kings and queens have only ceremonial functions in constitutional democracies.
 Queen Elizabeth II, 94 years old in 2020, is the longest serving monarch, having begun her reign February 6, 1952.
 She is Queen of Great Britain, Northern Ireland, and 15 countries in the Commonwealth Realm.
 Other nations with monarchs include: Saudi Arabia, United Arab Emirates, Bhutan, Oman, Brunei, Cambodia, Luxembourg, Belgium, Swaziland, Sweden, Andorra, Qatar, Denmark, Jordan, Vatican City, Morocco, Lesotho, Netherlands, Bahrain, Japan, Spain, Thailand, Lichtenstein, Monaco, Malaysia, and Kuwait.
 Some of these monarchs have great power - with the King of Saudi Arabia being considered the most powerful absolute monarch in the world today.

-But monarchy is not democracy, as Abraham Lincoln reminded the audience during his speech at Chicago, Illinois, July 10, 1858.
+But monarchy is not democracy and rule by one person does not make possible either popular control or political and social equality.
+Abraham Lincoln said this clearly during his speech at Chicago, Illinois, July 10, 1858.
 The idea that the Declaration of Independence does not apply to Blacks, Lincoln said, is the "arguments that kings have made for enslaving the people in all ages of the world.
 You will find that all the arguments in favor of king-craft were of this class; they always bestrode the necks of the people, not that they wanted to do it, but because the people were better off for being ridden."

-Media Literacy Connections: Unpacking Media Coverage of the Royals
+Media Literacy Connections: Media Coverage of Kings, Queens, and Royal Families

 Suggested Learning Activities